Frequently asked questions about XARELTO®

 VTE prophylaxis in acutely ill medical patients

-Avoid using XARELTO® in patients with CrCl <15 mL/min
+Avoid using XARELTO® in patients with CrCl <15 mL/min.
+Patients who develop acute renal failure while taking XARELTO® should discontinue the treatment.

 Treatment of DVT and PE and reducing risk of recurrence